US approves first-ever military aid to Taiwan through program typically used for sovereign nations – KION546

 “Consistent with the Taiwan Relations Act and our longstanding one China policy, which has not changed, the United States makes available to Taiwan defense articles and services necessary to enable it to maintain a sufficient self-defense capability,” the spokesperson told CNN in a statement.
 “The United States has an abiding interest in peace and stability in the Taiwan Strait, which is critical to regional and global security and prosperity.”

-The newest development in continued US support for Taiwan is likely to anger China, which claims the self-governing island as its own.
+The newest development in continued US support for Taiwan has drawn an angry response from China, which claims the self-governing island as its own.

+China’s Foreign Ministry on Thursday expressed “strong dissatisfaction” and “firm opposition” at the arms sale, which it said had harmed “China’s sovereignty and security interests” and undermined “peace and stability across the Taiwan Strait.”

+It urged the US to “cease enhancing US-Taiwan military connections and arming Taiwan” and “stop creating tensions across the Taiwan Strait,” ministry spokesperson Wang Wenbin told a regular news conference.

+China’s Defense Ministry also lashed out at the sale, saying the Chinese military will “take all necessary measures to resolutely counter this.”

-The US has sold weapons to Taiwan in the past through a separate program called Foreign Military Sales.
-Using the FMF program allows the US to sell Taiwan US training or equipment in the current US stockpile.
+The US has sold weapons to Taiwan in the past through a separate program called Foreign Military Sales (FMS).
+The FMF program will provide grant assistance, paid for by US taxpayers, to Taiwan in order to make those purchases.

-Under the Taiwan Enhanced Resilience Act passed last year, the US sets aside $2 billion annually in appropriations for military grant assistance to the island from 2023 to 2027.
+Under the Taiwan Enhanced Resilience Act passed last year, the US government is authorized to spend up to $2 billion annually in military grant assistance to the island from 2023 to 2027.

-As of Wednesday night, the State Department had not provided a public notice of the notification to Congress, as it typically does.

 House Foreign Affairs Committee Chairman Michael McCaul welcomed the approval.